Sea Buckthorn Contains Over 190 Bio-Active Substances

 Sea buckthorn is amazing in that is has all different groups of the omega fatty acids; 3, 6, 7 and 9.
 This is unique in the plant world.

-In the future we plan to also have sea buckthorn oil available which can be used in both similar and different ways for more wide reaching effects.
+In the future we might have sea buckthorn oil available which can be used in both similar and different ways for more wide reaching effects.

 In Traditional Chinese Medicine it is known to: